PhD Accounting Summer Camp 2022/2023

 *In light of the global coronavirus pandemic, we have regretfully had to postpone the PhD Accounting Summer Camp that was scheduled to take place at NYU summer 2020.
-The plan is to host the summer camp around summer 2022.
+The plan is to host the summer camp in summer 2023.
 Please check back here for updates, and we hope you will join us once we can safely host the event.

 Welcome to the official page of the AES summer school, co-organized with New York University.
 The summer school will take place at NYU Stern School Business in New York City.